 Portions of this article appeared in Leo Yates Jr., Deaf Ministry: Ministry Models for Expanding the Kingdom of God, Create Space, 2015.

-Books on Deaf Theology
+Books and articles on Deaf Theology

 Broesterhuizen, Marcel, editor.
 The Gospel Preached by the Deaf: Proceedings of a Conference of Deaf Liberation Theology held at the Faculty of Theology of the Catholic University of Leuven (Belgium), May 19, 2003 (Peeters, 2007).